NanoNets/hands-on-vision-language-models/README.md

 # Hands on Vision Language Models/APIs

-See nbs/vlm-apis for basic usage
+See nbs/vlm-apis for basic usage.
 I've created this repo to quickly get started with closed source and open source VLM APIs and compare their accuraces on benchmark datasets

 - [ ] Create Base Class